jitendrakyadav/pgmsolutions/readme.txt

 	On a multi-core system(i.e. having more than one processor/CPU), we should first divide the load average with the number of CPU cores to get a similar measure.
 	b.
 Second row: This row has "Tasks" and looks like as following:
 		Tasks: 248 total,   1 running, 247 sleeping,   0 stopped,   0 zombie
 	This section shows statistics regarding the processes running on your system.
 The "total" value is simply the total number of processes.
-For example, in the above screenshot, there are 248 processes running.
+For example, in above provided data, there are 248 processes running.
 To understand the rest of the values, we need a little bit of background on how the Linux kernel handles processes.
 	The CPU is idle(means having no-work at that time) when a process performs I/O (like suppose there is a process/program which requires some number as input in it's execution interactive mode to provide factorial of that number as output), so operating-systems switch to executing other processes during this time.
 In addition, the OS allows a given process to execute for a very small amount of time, and then it switches over to another process.
 This is how operating-systems appear/work as if they were in "multitasking" state/mode.
 Doing all this requires us to keep track of the "state" of a process.
 In Linux, a process may be in of these states:
 		i.
 Runnable (R): A process in this state is either executing on the CPU, or it is present on the run queue, ready to be executed. ii.
 Interruptible(i.e. make a break in the continuity of a process) sleep (D): Processes in this state are waiting for an event to complete to get again their turn to be processed by CPU; as it is interrupted last time due to CPU's multitasking mode.